 Here are our top things to do in York.

 1. York Minster

 If there’s a must when visiting York, it’s the York Minster.
-With stunning handcrafted façade details and striking stained glass windows, York Minster stands as the largest Gothic cathedral in northern Europe.
-There have been at least three previous churches on the site, with the first recorded church dating back to the early 7th century.
+With stunning handcrafted façade details and striking stained glass windows, York Minster is the largest Gothic cathedral in northern Europe.
+There have been at least three previous churches on the site.
+The first recorded church dates back to the early 7th century!
 Rebuilt and expanded throughout time with new and more impressive structural additions, including towers, bells and shrines.

 Currently devoted to St Peter, York Minster is also one of the first cathedrals in the UK to introduce girl choristers.
 Like us, you may be lucky enough to see a choir performance which happen most days during term-time.
 Some of the musts of the York Minster include:

 - Watch out for the Five Sisters Windows.
 Restored in 1923 and 1925 as a memorial dedicated to the women of the British Empire who lost their lives in WWI, the original stained glass dates back to the mid-1200s!

 - Kiss under the Heart of Yorkshire.
 Legend says couples who kiss under the heart-shaped tracery of the Great West Window will stay together forever!

 - Climb the narrow staircase with 275 uneven steps of the Central Tower to reach the top of York’s Minster.
 The reward?
 Some of the most stunning panoramic views of York.

 - Visit the Undercroft Museum.
 And explore 2,000 years worth of history of York Minster through archeological findings – from Roman times to Viking York and up to this day!